CloudCoinConsortium/CloudCoin/RAIDA Protocol/README.md

 d: The master ticket of the fourth raida of the corner

-Example GET authenticating three coins put on several lines for ease of reading
+Example Fix using corners.
+GET authenticating three coins put on several lines for ease of reading
 ```
 https://RAIDA0.CloudCoin.Global/service/fix?
        		corner=1&